Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What are the things your partner can do to show his love for you?

-Tell me when you first knew you loved me?
+Tell me when you first knew you loved me.

 International Introductions II Logo